Updated: December 2023

 Other common safety features include short circuit protection (to protect against sudden drops in resistance) and protections against battery overcharging.

-The Voopoo Drag 3, for instance, offers an automatic cut-off for long puffs, short circuit protection, overheat protection, low voltage protection and overcharging protection.
+The Smok Morph 2, for instance, offers an automatic cut-off for puffs over 8 seconds, short circuit protection, overheat protection, low voltage protection and overcharging protection.

 This is a simple feature that essentially shuts off the mod’s screen and any other lights when you’re vaping to make it easier to ‘stealth vape’.

 If you’re hoping to vape discreetly, this is a very useful feature.
 If you won’t need to stealth vape, this feature isn’t particularly important, but since many mods include it you may end up with it anyway!

 If you’re concerned about your kid getting their hands on your mod, some devices have features designed with you in mind.